mobiliabrus/tourbook/docs/2-tour.md

 driving:4.313783,118.113794,Tawau Airport|4.479184,118.617147,Borneo Global Sipadan Backpackers
 ```

-When checking in, we just find out we lives in a same room.
+When we checked in, we discovered we were assigned to the same room.
+Feng Cheche and another girl, who learned scuba diving at the store, were also staying in our room.
+Since we talked, Feng Cheche and I realized that we shared the same destination, Penang, a few days later.

-I also met Feng Cheche and another girl in this room.
+The Brazilian guy was extremely rude, stating that he did not like anyone sleeping on the upper bunk.
+As a result, I had to relocate to the neighboring room for the night.

-I just stay one night in the town, I went to Uncle Chang's Bungalow next morning.
+My stay here was only for one night.
+The next morning, the Brazilian and I hugged and he apologized to me.

-But Feng Cheche would went to Penang after Semporna, we will met agian later.
+Afterward, I boarded Uncle Chang's boat.

 ### PULAU MABUL